laramurphyyx/CA4015-Recommender-System/_sources/Introduction.md

 The dataset also includes a readme file to provide context and further explanation on the information contained in each file.

 This dataset is available through [this link](https://grouplens.org/datasets/hetrec-2011/), or you can download it directly by clicking [here](http://files.grouplens.org/datasets/hetrec2011/hetrec2011-lastfm-2k.zip).

+## Encountered Bugs/Errors

+The following errors should be noted when reading the jupyter book:

+1. There is a bug where the last page disappears from the page navigation panel on the left of the jupyter book.
+The last page 'Using the Recommender Systems' appears when you have the 'Background' page open, although will disappear once you access another page.

+2. There is a keyboard interrupt error that occasionally occurs when running the 'Content-Based Recommender System' or the 'Collaborative Filtering Recommender System', possibly due to a timeout.
+This can be seen in the PDF but does not occur in the notebook in the repository.

+3. There is a memory issue when trying to run the content-based recommender system from a function, in 'Using the Recommender Systems'.
+This may work if ran locally on a different machine, but examples are given in the preceding notebook 'Content-Based Recommender'.